ricky-davis/AstroLauncher/README.md

 6. Keeps a log of everything in the logs folder
 7. Auto Restart every X hours
 8. Backup Retention for X hours
-9. Web Interface to monitor server data, force saves and restarts
+9. Web Interface w/ login to monitor server data, force saves and restarts

 ## TODO

-1. Build out Web Interface to have more management functions, possibly log in functionality
+1. Build out Web Interface to have more management functions, including ban, kick, whitelist, and promote player

 ## INI File options